14 Types of Freelance Writing Jobs and What They Pay

 What is freelance writing?

-Freelance writing is the job of a professional working independently for clients, providing their writing services on a contract or project basis rather than full-time for a single employer.
+Freelance writing is the work of a professional who provides writing services to clients independently, often working with multiple clients on a contract or project basis rather than for a single employer.
 Freelance writers are self-employed, setting their hourly or per-project rates and negotiating their contracts.
-They decide which projects they accept and when and where they work.
-Freelance writers can work from home unless the project requires them to be on-site.
+They decide which projects to accept and when and where to work.
+Many work remotely unless their project includes on-site work, such as photography or videography.

 In their proposals, freelance writers determine their hourly or fixed-price rate for the project and establish a deadline for deliverables.
 As independent professionals, freelance writers can work the hours that suit them best, as long as they meet their deadlines and the project doesn’t require them to be online during specific hours.
 When working on an hourly contract, freelance writers may need to track their hours and submit them to clients for approval.